mothenjoyer69/bc250-documentation/README.md

   ```
   #define AMDGPU_NAVI10_RANGE     0x01, 0x8A //# 1  <= x < 10
   ```
-  Premade Mesa builds should be possible, however currently a manual build is required.
+  Premade Mesa builds should be possible, however currently a manual build is required. ``RADV_DEBUG=nocompute`` is a required environment variable to set, in order to resolve Vulkan issues.

 # Kernel
 - ``amdgpu.sg_display=0`` is required to boot kernel 6.6 and later.